Together-Java/ModernJava/src/reflection.md

 # Reflection

-Reflection is the what we call it when a program uses information about how it - the program - is structured in order to do things while running.
+Reflection is what we call it when a program uses information about how it - the program - is structured in order to do things while running.